 The instantaneous rise in the synaptic conductances makes this a very efficient model to implement with a simulator specialized for IF networks, but such a non-biological conductance is not normally provided by GENESIS.
 Therefore, two implementations of the benchmark have been provided.
-The Dual Exponential VA HH Model script implements synaptic conductances with a dual exponential form having a 2 msec time-to-peak, and the specified exponential decay times of 5 msec for excitatory connections and 10 msec for inhibitory connections.
-The Instantaneous Conductance VA HH Model script uses a user-added isynchan object type that can be compiled and linked into GENESIS to provide the the specified conductances with an instantaneous rise time.
+The Dual Exponential VA HH Model script implements synaptic conductances with a dual exponential form having a 2 ms timeto-peak, and the specified exponential decay times of 5 ms for excitatory connections and 10 ms for inhibitory connections.
+The Instantaneous Conductance VA HH Model script uses a user-added isynchan object type that can be compiled and linked into GENESIS to provide the specified conductances with an instantaneous rise time.
 There is little difference in the behavior of the two versions of the simulation, although the Instantaneous Conductance model executes somewhat faster.

-Figure 8 shows the implementation of the Dual Exponential VA HH Model with a GUI that was created by making small changes to the example RSnet.g, protodefs.g, and graphics.g scripts, which are provided in the GENESIS Modeling Tutorial (Beeman, 2005) section Creating Large Networks with GENESIS.
+Figure 8 shows the implementation of the Dual Exponential VA HH Model with a GUI that was created by making small changes to the example RSnet.g, protodefs.g, and graphics.g scripts, which are provided in the GENESIS Modeling Tutorial (Beeman 2005) section "Creating large networks with GENESIS".

 These scripts and the tutorial specify a rectangular grid of excitatory neurons.
 An exercise suggests adding an additional layer of inhibitory neurons.
 The GENESIS implementations of the HH benchmark use a layer of 64×50 excitatory neurons and a layer of 32×25 inhibitory neurons.
-A change of one line in the example RSnet.g script allows the change from the nearest-neighbor connectivity of the model to the required infiniterange connectivity with 2% probability.
+A change of one line in the example RSnet.g script allows the change from the nearest-neighbor connectivity of the model to the required infinite-range connectivity with 2% probability.

-The identical excitatory and inhibitory neurons used in the network are implemented as specified in App.
-2. For both versions of the model, Poisson-distributed random spike inputs with a mean frequency of 70 Hz were applied to the excitatory synapses of the all excitatory neurons.
-The the simulation was run for 0.05 sec, the random input was removed, and it was then run for an additional 4.95 sec.
+The identical excitatory and inhibitory neurons used in the network are implemented as specified in Appendix B. For both versions of the model, Poissondistributed random spike inputs with a mean frequency of 70 Hz were applied to the excitatory synapses of the all excitatory neurons.
+The the simulation was run for 0.05 s, the random input was removed, and it was then run for an additional 4.95 s.